L42i/SCKinect/doc/docs/api/kinect-class.md

 // Find and connect to Kinect
 Kinect.findAvailable;
-Kinect.setPipeline("CUDAKDE");  // CUDA pipeline is required for real-time performance Kinect.openDevice("YOUR_DEVICE_SERIAL");
+Kinect.setPipeline("CUDAKDE");  // CUDA pipeline is recommended but not required here for real-time performance.
+Remember this is libfreenect2 pipeline and not OpenPose.
+Kinect.openDevice("YOUR_DEVICE_SERIAL");
 Kinect.start;